CMC awarded for efforts in rural stroke care - Claiborne Progress

 CMC awarded for efforts in rural stroke care

-People who reside in rural communities live an average of three years fewer than their urban counterparts and have a 40 percent higher likelihood of developing heart disease.
-These residents face a 30 percent increased risk for stroke mortality – a gap that has grown over the past two decades.
+People who reside in rural communities live an average of three years less than their urban counterparts and have a 40 percent higher likelihood of developing heart disease.
+According to the U.S. Centers for Disease Control and Prevention, these residents face a 30 percent increased risk for stroke mortality – a gap that has grown over the past two decades.
 Claiborne Medical Center is committed to changing that.

 “We are proud that our team at Claiborne Medical Center is being recognized for the important work we do every day to improve the lives of people in the Tri-State area who are affected by stroke, giving them the best possible chance of recovery and survival,” said Chief Administrative Officer Patti Ketterman.
 “As a hospital in a rural community, we deal with characteristics, such as extended inter-facility transportation times and limited staffing resources.
 We have made it a goal to make sure those hurdles do not affect the standard of care our stroke patients receive.